polyGeek.

 • E — no gradeable artifact (ran out of budget, errored, or produced nothing)

-• Pre-registration.
+Pre-registration.
 Predictions were locked, with timestamps, before any data was collected.
 The primary decision rule — proposed, for the record, by the human, not the model — was a no-overlap criterion: a real signal means the distributions of the two conditions don't overlap.
+(For the playful condition added later, both the human and the model pre-registered fresh predictions before a single playful trial ran.
+The human bet it would run faster; the model bet it would run cleaner but not faster.
+Hold that thought.)

-Three regimes, three textures.
+Three regimes, and then the framing sweep.
 We report all of them because the consistency across regimes is more informative than any single cell.

 Easy task (syntax cascade).
 Pressure → slightly faster.
 Not pursued, for the reasons in §3.